Have you recently taken a GACE exam, or are you about to take one? If so, keep reading!

-This article will cover what score you need to pass and how to interpret a score report.
+We’re here to answer your questions about GACE scores.
+We’ll talk about what score you need to pass and how to interpret your score report.
 We’ll also go into detail about how to prepare and what to expect on the GACE.
 We’ll tell you how long it takes to get your scores and how long you have to wait before you can retake an exam.

 How Are the GACE Exams Scored?